 The power supply in your Macintosh is a high-voltage component and should not be opened for any reason, even when the computer is off.
-If the power supply needs service, contact your authorized Apple dealer or service provider.
+If the power supply needs service, consult the service and support information that came with your computer for information on how to contact an Apple-authorized service provider or Apple for assistance.